Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 ## Limitations

-- Directory scanning does not allow transferring a file whose name contains a wildcard character, for example the asterisk character (\*) on UNIX-like platforms.
+- Directory scanning does not allow transferring a file whose name contains a wildcard character, for example the asterisk character (\*) on UNIX- like platforms.
 Files containing wildcard characters in their file names are not be processed; they remain in the scanning directory, and an error message displays in the log.
-For a list of wildcard characters per platform, see [Platform-specific characters and functions](../../cft_intro_install/about_this_document_vms/c_cft_introduction_vms/installation/platform_specific_characters_and_functions).
+For a list of wildcard characters per platform, see [Platform- specific characters and functions](../../cft_intro_install/about_this_document_vms/c_cft_introduction_vms/installation/platform_specific_characters_and_functions).
 - In an z/OS environment you can only use folder monitoring on UNIX file systems.
 - The WILDMAT parameter is available on Unix/Windows/IBM i systems.
 - When using the UCONF mode (deprecated mode) to enable folder monitoring, there is a limit to the number of folders due to the maximum length of the `folder_monitoring.folders` parameter being 512.
 - Presently the folder monitoring CFTFOLDER option is only available in command line.
 - Folder monitoring using a different user (USERID) is not available on Linux if the event mode is enabled (USEFSEVENTS=YES).
 Additionally, this feature is not supported in the obsolete UCONF folder configuration.
-- For a multi-host installation, the METHOD=MOVE for folder monitoring is not supported on an NFS 3 shared disk due to synchronization delays.
+- For a multi- host installation, the METHOD=MOVE for folder monitoring is not supported on an NFS 3 shared disk due to synchronization delays.
 Instead, use NFS 4 or METHOD=FILE.
 - The system user management feature ([USERCTRL](../../internal_a_m_start_here/user_rights_overview)) is not supported for Folder Monitoring configurations.

 <span id="Supporte"></span>

-### Supported OS for file-system event monitoring
+### Supported OS for file- system event monitoring

-The operating system services for *file-system event monitoring* functionality only work on local file systems.
+The operating system services for *file- system event monitoring* functionality only work on local file systems.
 Transfer CFT supports this type of monitoring on:

 - Linux: EXT family of file systems
 - Windows: NTFS file systems